 The Omega fatty acids guarantees support for the health of your Doberman’s skin and coat.
 They are made with premium, high-quality ingredients along with probiotics, which help keep their digestion.

 The first three ingredients that make up this formula are all meat, including chicken, chicken meal, and duck.
-If your dog does have a food allergy or sensitivity, then the chicken might not suit them.Check it Out
+If your dog does have a food allergy or sensitivity, then the chicken might not suit them.Check on Amazon

 Doberman Dog Food Buying Guide

 Doberman Pinschers are a large and muscular working breed.
 Similar to any other breed, they have specific nutritional needs in order to keep them working at their best.
 These wonderful and loyal companions are a quite well-known breed with their tendency to work in law enforcement.